Many Renewalists believe they do. But should there be restrictions? An old-fashioned Bible study to answer the question.

 Recall that perhaps Apollos and Timothy could be placed here.

 Pricilla and Aquila, a husband and wife team, may be placed here, since they traveled and exercised authority, when they taught Apollos (Acts 18:2, 18-26), but their possible apostleship is far from clear.
 Paul called them his co-workers, but he distinguished them from apostles (Rom.
 16:3, 7).
 They seemed to host churches (1 Cor.
 16:19), more than plant them.
-More likely they were businesspersons and teachers.
+More likely they were businesspersons and teachers and shepherd (pastors) of sorts).

 John Mark traveled with Paul and Barnabas and helped to plant churches (Acts 12:25).
 He abandoned them (15:37), but his cousin Barnabas believed in him and traveled with him to Cyprus (15:39), Barnabas’s home island (4:36).
 He associated with Peter and wrote his Gospel based on the lead apostle’s preaching.
 He made it all the way to Rome.
 So could John Mark be an apostle-missionary?
 Perhaps.
 If so, then the definition is very broad.